 Do you feel that the Ten Commandments are threatening and should be removed from public buildings?
 No. The Ten Commandments are generally good rules to live by.
 I suspect that many who find them objectionable find them so because they don’t want to be reminded that they are living up to a lower standard of morality or they don’t wish to be held accountable for their actions.

 Do you feel students should have the right to say a prayer in public schools as long as it is not required that all students participate?
 Yes.
 It is their right under the First Amendment of the U.S. Constitution which says, “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.”
 That basically says that the government (or a school as an agent of the government) cannot prevent anyone from freely exercising their religious beliefs.
 That includes a student in a public school.
-A public school may not prefer one religious belief over another nor may they establish religious practice or belief.
+A public school may not prefer one religious belief over another nor may they establish or direct religious practice or belief.

 There were also some questions asking me to rate Congress, the President (I assume Bush), the Supreme Court, local public schools, the military, and the press.
 I rated most about average with the exception of Bush, the military, and the press.
 I rate Bush rather low and the military on the high side.
 I think our military does a fantastic job.
 I don’t agree with the national leadership.
 The troops in Iraq and Afghanistan should have everything they need to accomplish their objectives.
 The national leadership needs to clearly define those objectives and empower the military to accomplish them.